AlexeyLud/Security-JWT-Token/README.md

 4. All - public access
 At this point, authentication takes place.
 If the token and role are suitable for the selected API, then the user gets access to it.

-In this application, I have used Java11, Maven, Spring Boot, Spring Data JPA, MySQL, Spring Security and JWT.
+# In this application, I have used:
+Java11, Maven, Spring Boot, Spring Data JPA, MySQL, Spring Security and JWT.